 The DAPEE Model of Project Management

 Project management and problem-solving strategies contain many similar components.
 First, groups need an accurate understanding of the goal or problem to be solved.
 Then they can devise a comprehensive plan for achieving the desired results.
 Next comes an efficient execution of that plan, and, finally, a systematic evaluation of the results.
-These components describing the basic structure of a task management or problem-solving strategy will be referred to by the acronym DAPEE.
+These components describing the basic structure of a task management or problem-solving strategy will be referred to DAPEE model of project management.

 This model describes how groups can systematically and effectively work toward long-term solutions.
 Keep in mind that this is not a purely linear model, as real world problems are often complex, ambiguous, and ill-structured.
 While the general flow of the project moves from top to bottom, there are often times when a group will need to return to a previous stage.